tonbo-io/fusio/README.md

 # Fusio

-Fusio provides [Read](https://github.com/tonbo-io/fusio/blob/main/fusio/src/lib.rs#L81) and [Write](https://github.com/tonbo-io/fusio/blob/main/fusio/src/lib.rs#L63) traits to operate on multiple storage backends (e.g., local disk, Amazon S3) across various asynchronous runtimes—both poll-based ([tokio](https://github.com/tokio-rs/tokio)) and completion-based ([tokio-uring](https://github.com/tokio-rs/tokio-uring), [monoio](https://github.com/bytedance/monoio))—with:
+`fusio` provides [Read](https://github.com/tonbo-io/fusio/blob/main/fusio/src/lib.rs#L81) and [Write](https://github.com/tonbo-io/fusio/blob/main/fusio/src/lib.rs#L63) traits to operate on multiple storage backends (e.g., local disk, Amazon S3) across various asynchronous runtimes—both poll-based ([tokio](https://github.com/tokio-rs/tokio)) and completion-based ([tokio-uring](https://github.com/tokio-rs/tokio-uring), [monoio](https://github.com/bytedance/monoio))—with:

-- Lean: Binary size is at least 14× smaller than others.
+- lean: binary size is at least 14× smaller than others.
-- Minimal-cost abstraction: Compared to bare storage backends, trait definitions allow dispatching file operations without extra overhead.
+- minimal-cost abstraction: compared to bare storage backends, trait definitions allow dispatching file operations without extra overhead.
-- Extensible: Exposes traits to support implementing storage backends as third-party crates.
+- extensible: exposes traits to support implementing storage backends as third-party crates.

-> **Fusio is now at preview version, please join our [community](https://discord.gg/j27XVFVmJM) to attend its development and semantic / behavior discussion.**
+> **`fusio` is now at preview version, please join our [community](https://discord.gg/j27XVFVmJM) to attend its development and semantic / behavior discussion.**

-## Why do we need Fusio?
+## Why do we need `fusio`?

-Since we started integrating object storage into [Tonbo](https://github.com/tonbo-io/tonbo), we realized the need for file and file system abstractions to dispatch read and write operations to multiple storage backends: memory, local disk, remote object storage, and so on.
-We found that existing solutions have the following limitations:
+In developing [Tonbo](https://github.com/tonbo-io/tonbo), we needed a flexible and efficient way to handle file and file system operations across multiple storage backends—such as memory, local disk, and remote object storage.
+We also required compatibility with various asynchronous runtimes, including both completion-based runtimes and event loops in languages like Python and JavaScript.

-- Accessing local or remote file systems is not usable across various kinds of asynchronous runtimes (not only completion-based runtimes but also Python / JavaScript event loops).
-- Most VFS implementations are designed for backend server scenarios.
-As an embedded database, Tonbo requires a lean implementation suitable for embedding, along with a set of traits that allow extending asynchronous file and file system approaches as third-party crates.
+`fusio` addresses these needs by providing:
+- offers traits that allow dispatch of file and file system operations to multiple storage backends.
+- usable in diverse async runtimes, not only disk but also network I/O.
+- ideal for embedded libs like Tonbo.
+- can be extended via third-party crates, enabling custom asynchronous file and file system implementations.

 For more context, please check [apache/arrow-rs#6051](https://github.com/apache/arrow-rs/issues/6051).